Prince G engine: G-15

 The SOHC G-15 was a 1483 cc engine produced in 1967 for the Skyline.
 Bore and stroke was 82x70.2 mm.
 With a 2 barrel carburetor equipped, the engine produced 88 PS and 12.2 kgm.
 With a crossflow cylinder head, a V-shaped canted valve arrangement and a multi-spherical combustion chamber design, the G-15 was the most technologically advanced Japanese car engine of its day, eclipsing even Nissan's L series engine in their design.
 The Nissan G engine was not related to the Prince engine; the Nissan version was OHV and slightly smaller displacement.
+The G-15 was discontinued in 1972 when the C110 Skyline was introduced.